The Medicines (MDCO) Q1 2017 Results - Earnings Call Transcript

 In this Phase III, we will obviously also measure outcomes in safety clinical events, just as you would expect.
 In the cardiovascular outcomes trial that we will do, which I think is a very important competitive investment rather than a pure regulatory investment, we will use three elements at a triple primary endpoint, one is, coronary heart disease death, the second is non-fatal myocardial infarction and the third is fatal or non-fatal ischemic stroke.
 Now, those who've done these trials before and those who observed even the most recent data from the FOURIER trial, for example, will not have failed to see that those are the most modifiable and, frankly, most assay-sensitive endpoints in this field.
 And while every other clinical happening for the patients has to be reported for safety, those three elements represent the best measure of effectiveness of LDL lowering over a period of time.

 They offer the greatest promise for showing a difference between treatments which lower LDL such as inclisiran and treatments such as placebo, which clearly don't.
-So that's what the study is about is once you get the LDL down, which frankly I believe is highly likely we will, can that be translated into clinical outcomes?
-The risk of that not happening if you pick the right endpoints, based upon the massive amount of precedent data including the most recent trials published with these three endpoints is quite small.
+So that's what the study is about is once you get the LDL down, which frankly I believe it's highly likely we will, can that be translated into clinical outcomes?
+The risk of that not happening if you pick the right endpoints, based upon the massive amount of precedent data, including the most recent trials published with these three endpoints, is quite small.

-And so the risk of missing the clinical signal of importance when the trial is sized the way it is and when the trial is followed up the way it will be with that duration, creates a – what I think is scientifically correct to say overwhelming statistical power to demonstrate a difference if it exists.
+And so the risk of missing the clinical signal of importance when the trial is sized the way it is and when the trial is followed up the way it will be, with that duration, creates a – what I think is scientifically correct to say overwhelming statistical power to demonstrate a difference if it exists.

 So that, I think, is how we see it.
-And we are very fortunate to have had the input of FDA on these matters, to have had the input of many experts both from in and outside the industry and also of course to have an advisory group of KOLs and clinical trialists who have helped us a great deal too.
+And we are very fortunate to have had the input of FDA on these matters, to have had the input of many experts, both from in and outside the industry, and also of course to have an advisory group of KOLs and clinical trialists who have helped us a great deal too.
 So we've said historically that we're fortunate to be learning from others.
 And I think you're seeing that in action here.

 Ed Arce - H. C. Wainwright & Co.
 LLC

 Okay great.
 And the other question is on the CBOT.
-Do you expect to start as well in the second half of this year?
+Do you expect to start that as well in the second half of this year?

 Clive A. Meanwell, M.D., Ph.D - The Medicines Co.